tonybushido/oxaria_code/README.md

-# Oxaria sensor data processing repo
+# Oxaria sensor data processing repository
 This repo hosts the exploratory data analysis code base of the OxAria (AQ) sensor project.

-## Further project info
+## Project info
 Please see [oxaria.org.uk](https://www.oxaria.org.uk/) for further OxAria info.

 ## Workflow
-The code base is organised in a series of Python scripts for tasks that don't require any user input & Jupyter Notebooks for stuff that requires some decision making & iterative working.
-The workflow sequence is indicated by the numeric prefix to file names.
+The code base below is organised as a series of Python scripts (for tasks that don't require any user input / expert judgement ) & Jupyter Notebooks for components that require decision making or iterative working.
+The sequential workflow is indicated by the numeric prefix to file names.

 e.g. `1_*`, `2_*` etc. (some possible exceptions may exist).

-Where 1_values_for_cen_calc_RFR_model_pm25_mln3000_val_pm25_1_c2_sebbes_mar22_validationintermediate are found to be needed retrospectively, the workflow numeric prefix has been extended with an alpha character.
+Where intermediate steps are found to be needed retrospectively, the workflow numeric prefix has been extended with an alpha character.

 e.g. `1a_*`, `1b_*`, `2_*` etc.

+### Random forest modelling tasks
+An exception to this workflow structure is made for the random forest model training & developement tasks.
+These are presented seperately in the repo below $$$.

-## Repo architecture
+## Repository architecture
-- `Py & ipynb` files are stored in the src folder
+- `Py & ipynb` files are stored in the `./src` folder
-- Raw data files are stored in the inputs folder as `tar.gz` files
+- An external link to raw & processed data files on the University of Oxford Research Data Archive can be found in the `./data` folder
-- Outputs datasets & intermediate files are stored in the outputs folder variably as `csv, ftr & png` serialisations
+- Fle formats used for outputs include `csv, feather dorat diles (ftr), python pickle files (pkl) & pngs`

 <pre>
 oxaria/
 ├─ src/
-├─ inputs/
+├─ data/
 │  ├─ csv/
 │  ├─ json/
 ├─ outputs/